gschandan/notes/_posts/2022-04-27-testing-validation.md

 layout: post
 description: Defining the concepts of testing, training and validation sets
 categories: [data, ML, training, testing, validation, cross-validation]
-title: Training, Testing & Validation Datasets
+title: Training, Testing, Validation Datasets and Cross-Validation
 ---

 # Datasets

 To build a mathematical model to make predictions, data is needed to train and test the model, for which three data sets are usually used.
 Typically, the data is split into a training set and testing set (80-20 or 70-30 etc.), or a training, testing and validation set.
+Cross-Validation can be particularly helpful for smaller datasets, helping to avoid over-fitting and hyperparameter tuning.

 ## Training Set